이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

-On the integration tile, choose the types of events to show as normal priority (the default filter) in the Datadog events stream.
-The accounts you configured in the Amazon Web Services tile are also shown here.
-If you would like to see other events that are not mentioned here, contact Datadog support.
+On the integration page, choose the types of events to show as normal priority (the default filter) in the Datadog events explorer.
+The accounts you configured in the Amazon Web Services page are also shown here.
+If you would like to see other events that are not mentioned here, contact Datadog support

-When you define your Trails, select a S3 bucket to write the logs in:
+and select an S3 bucket to write the logs in.

 The AWS CloudTrail integration does not include any metrics.

-CloudTrail events that can be set to a normal priority (they appear in the Event Stream under the default filter):
+CloudTrail events that can be set to a normal priority (they appear in the Event Explorer under the default filter):

 The AWS CloudTrail integration does not include any service checks.